Airbnb unveils new cleaning protocols in bid to revive bookings | Malay Mail

-WASHINGTON, April 27 — Airbnb announced new protocols today for cleaning and sanitising its listed properties in an effort to reassure travellers and revive bookings for the home-sharing platform, which is reeling from the coronavirus pandemic.
+ROME, April 28 — Airbnb announced new protocols Monday for cleaning and sanitising its listed properties in an effort to reassure travelers and revive bookings for the home-sharing platform, which is reeling from the coronavirus pandemic.

-The initiative set to launch in May calls for “enhanced procedures and guidance on how to clean every room in a home,” and a certification programme to identify properties meeting the new standards.
+The initiative set to launch in May calls for “enhanced procedures and guidance on how to clean every room in a home,” and a certification program to identify properties meeting the new standards.

 “As governments handle the health crisis and begin to review restrictions in advance of reopening their communities for travel, at Airbnb we are working hard to support our community and prepare for the future of travel, focused on health and prevention,” the company said in a statement.